Classification and Properties of Symmetry Enriched Topological Phases: A Chern-Simons approach with applications to Z2 spin liquids: Introduction

-\underline{Connection to Other Work:} A symmetry based approach was used to classify $Z_2$ spin liquids in Ref.\onlinecite{Essin2012}.
+\underline{Connection to Other Work:} A symmetry based approach was used to classify $Z_2$ spin liquids in Ref.\onlinecite{Essin2013}.
 An advantage of that approach is that it treated both internal and space group symmetries.
 However, topological distinctions and the appearance of edge states are not captured.
 Also, the `unconventional' symmetry realizations were not discussed.
-Finally, as mentioned in Ref.\onlinecite{Essin2012} the symmetry based approach produces forbidden Z$_2$ SETs, that cannot be realized in 2D, but only as the surface state of a 3D SPT phase \cite{Vishwanath2012}.
-Our K-matrix approach does not produce such states.
-A different classification scheme in Ref.\onlinecite{Mesaros2012}, produces a subset of our `conventional' phases although explicit lattice realizations are given for them.
-Finally, Ref.\onlinecite{Hung2012b} gave a classification based on gauging the symmetry, which misses distinctions between phases as discussed previously.
-Our approach is perhaps closest to that adopted in Ref.\onlinecite{Levin2012a}, which however was restricted to time reversal symmetric topological states.
-Thus the results in this paper go beyond previous classifications of $Z_2$-symmetry-enriched $Z_2$ gauge theories (including $Z_2$ spin liquid and double semion theory), and a detailed comparison is given in Section \ref{COMPARISON}.\\
+Finally, as mentioned in Ref.\onlinecite{Essin2013} the symmetry based approach produces forbidden SETs, that cannot be realized in 2+1-D, but only as the surface state of a 3+1-D SPT phase\cite{Vishwanath2013}.
+Our Chern-Simons approach does not produce such states.
+A different classification scheme in Ref.\onlinecite{Mesaros2013}, produces a subset of our `conventional' phases although explicit lattice realizations are given for them.
+Finally, Ref.\onlinecite{Hung2013} gave a classification based on gauging the symmetry, which misses distinctions between phases as discussed previously.
+In this work we show that plausibly different phases given in \Ref{Mesaros2013} and \Ref{Hung2013} (belonging to distinct Dijkgraaf-Witten topological terms) actually correspond to the same SET phase.
+Our approach is perhaps closest to that adopted pin Ref.\onlinecite{Levin2012a}, which however was restricted to time reversal symmetric topological states.
+Thus the results in this paper go beyond previous classifications of Z$_2$-symmetry-enriched $Z_2$ gauge theories (including $Z_2$ spin liquid and double semion theory), and a detailed comparison is given in Appendix \ref{COMPARISON}.\\